leozhang14/notable/README.md

 # notable
-Built for MesoHacks 2022 and Hack to School 2022
+Built for the virtual online hackathons: MesoHacks 2022 and Hack to School 2022

 Have you ever missed a class and never been able to catch up with the lesson?
 Have you ever forgotten to write down a vital part of your notes and failed your test?